 You’ll also notice that some items are great for travel organization, and others are meant to save space.
 The best traveling accessories are those that save space and organize your stuff, and when I find one of these gems, I take them on every trip (you’ll read about a few in this post).

-So have a gander at the various packing tools for travel that I’ve used over the years, and pick and choose what works best for you.
+So have a gander at the various must have travel accessories that I’ve used over the years, and pick and choose best travel items that work for you.

 Note: Many of the links below are affiliate links, which means I’ll earn a (paltry, but still noteworthy) commission on anything you buy when you click through.
 This doesn’t affect your price, but it does help me to keep running this site and kicking out quality content, so for that, I thank you in advance.